ansys/pyprimemesh/doc/source/contributing/index.rst

 -----------------------------------------
 Code Structure and Contributing New Code
 -----------------------------------------
-Much of the PyPrime code base is auto-generated based on the Prime server.
+Much of the PyPrime code base is auto-generated based on the Ansys Prime server.
 For the auto-generated code, contributions are therefore limited to raising issues and enhancement requests.

 You should not modify files marked as auto-generated.